Edward F. Kileen

-Edward F. Kileen (January 12, 1869 – April 14, 1944) was a lawyer and teacher.
-He was a member of the Wisconsin State Senate.
+Edward F. Kileen (January 12, 1869 – April 14, 1944) was an American lawyer, teacher, and Republican politician from Waushara County, Wisconsin.
+He was a member of the Wisconsin Senate from 1911 to 1915.
+Earlier, he served 14 years as district attorney of Waushara County and was village president of Wautoma, Wisconsin.

 Biography

 Kileen was born on January 12, 1869, in Aurora, Waushara County, Wisconsin, to Michael Kileen and Hannah Navin.
 He grew up in Aurora and went to High School In Berlin, Wisconsin.
 He graduated in 1890.
 He then became a teacher and taught for a few years.
 He went off to attend Law school at the University of Wisconsin of which he graduated in 1894.
-The same year he graduated Law school; he ran for District Attorney of Wautoma and won.

 In 1899 he married Anna Guinan with whom he had four children.

 He further established himself in the city by building a grand home across from the County Jail in 1908.
 By 1910 he ran for Senator and served two terms in the Wisconsin Senate.
 He was accredited with the establishment of the trout hatchery in Wild Rose, the Waushara County Normal School and many of the Waushara County Highways.
 He was a member of the Berlin chapter of the Knights of Columbus, Society of the Holy Name, and Wautoma Lions Club.

 He died April 14, 1944, and is buried at Oakwood Cemetery in Berlin, Wisconsin.

 Political career

-Kileen was a member of the Senate from 1911 to 1915.
-Previously, he was District Attorney of Waushara County, Wisconsin, from 1895 to 1898 and again from 1901 to 1910; and was president of the Village of Wautoma for 8 years.
+The year he graduated from law school, Kileen made his first run for district attorney of Waushara County, Wisconsin, and won the office.
+He served two consecutive terms, then returned to office after the 1900 election and served five more terms.
+While serving as district attorney, he was also elected village president of Wautoma, Wisconsin, and served 8 years in that office.
+In 1910, rather than running for another term as district attorney, he ran for Wisconsin Senate in what was then Wisconsin's 9th Senate district.
+He won that seat and served in the Senate from 1911 to 1915.
 He was a Republican.